metaodi/osmapi/README.md

     nosetests --verbose

-By using tox you can even run the tests against different versions of python (2.7, 3.4, 3.5, 3.6 and 3.7):
+By using tox you can even run the tests against different versions of python (3.7, 3.8, 3.9):

     tox